opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 Here is a demo.
 Canvas elements named rotateWarpAffineCanvasInput and rotateWarpAffineCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

-@note cv.getRotationMatrix2D() should be in the white list to simplify the operation.
+@note cv.getRotationMatrix2D() which can find an affine matrix of 2D rotation is not in the white list.

 \htmlonly
 <!DOCTYPE html>